MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A08-inference-2cat_test-theory.md

 4. Interpret the difference in sample proportions in context of the study.
 \vspace{1in}

-\newpage

 #### Use statistical analysis methods to draw inferences from the data {-}

-To test the null hypothesis, we could use simulation-based methods as we did in Activity 8A.
+To test the null hypothesis, we could use simulation-based methods as we did in the activities in week 8.
 In this activity, we will focus on theory-based methods.
 Like with a single proportion, the sampling distribution of a difference in sample proportions can be mathematically modeled using the normal distribution if certain conditions are met.

 Conditions for the sampling distribution of $\hat{p}_1-\hat{p}_2$ to follow an approximate normal distribution: